 Depart early from Sofia on day four to maximize your time in Plovdiv.

-And depending on when you leave Bulgaria, take an evening bus or train back to Sofia on day five to catch your flight.
+And depending on when you leave Bulgaria, take an evening bus or train back to Sofia on day five to catch your flight or stay another night in Sofia.

 Travel from Sofia to Plovdiv

-Train: There are 11 direct trains daily from Sofia Central Station to Plovdiv Central Station.
-Take one of the morning trains (6:20-8:50am).
+TRAIN: There are 10 direct trains daily from Sofia Central Station to Plovdiv Central Station.
+Take the earliest train (6:35-9:13am) if you want to spend more time in Plovdiv.

 Note: Plovdiv city center is about 3km north of both train and bus stations.
 When you arrive in Plovdiv, take bus 7, 20 or 26 in front of the Plovdiv train station instead of walking for 28 minutes.